NiranthS/Image-denoising-using-Convolutional-Auto-encoders/README.md

 * They allow signal to be back-propagated directly to the layers at the starting and hence tackling the problem of vanishing gradients.

 ## Architecture
-* The network is fully convolutional and transposed convolution.
+* The network is fully convolutional and transposed convolution(deconvolution).

 <p align="center">
    <img src="https://github.com/NiranthS/Denoising-using-CNN/blob/master/conv_deconv.jpg">